jerschro/how_to_dft/docs/syllabus/fall24syllabus.md

 # ME 4331 - Individual Study in Mechanical Engineering: Combustion Reactions on Mineral Surfaces Research - Dr. Aquino's Research Group - Fall 2024

+* NOTE - This Syllabus is being reviewed by Dr. Aquino and is not finalized for the semester yet.
+The assigments and weekly objectives are pretty set in stone but the report due dates may change.
+Jeremy - 8/25/24

 ## Office Hours

 **Dr. Adelia Aquino**